pressly/subexec/README.md

 ## Windows Support

 Limited Windows support is available.
-If someone would like to sponsor windows compatibility, we are more than happy to accept patches.
+We are more than happy to accept patches.
 However, our tests are run on Unix-like operating systems.
 Primarily, the intended effect should be that Subexec *works* on Windows, though it may not give many advantages.